daronphang/coding_resources/javascript/react/styling.md

 )
 ```
 ## CSS Module:
 Buiilt into React.
 Simply use styles() method.
+Recommended way as styling is stored in .css files.
 ```javascript
 import styles from './Button.module.css';